Black-Box Testing of Deep Neural Networks Through Test Case Diversity

 \subsubsection{RQ2.
 How does diversity relate to fault detection?}

-We aim to investigate whether higher diversity increases the fault detection capability of test sets.
-For this purpose, we randomly select, with replacement, 60 samples of size n $\in$ \{100, 200, 300, 400, 1000\}.
-For each sample, we calculate the corresponding diversity scores (GD and STD) and the number of faults.
-Finally, we calculate the Spearman correlation~\cite{bonett2000sample} between diversity scores and the number of faults, and report the correlation results in Tables~\ref{Tab:Correlation1},~\ref{Tab:Correlation2},~\ref{Tab:Correlation3}, and~\ref{Tab:Correlation4}, for the different datasets and DNN models.
+We aimed to investigate whether higher diversity increases the fault detection capability of test sets.
+We randomly selected, with replacement, 60 samples of size n $\in$ \{100, 200, 300, 400, 1000\}.
+For each sample, we calculated the corresponding diversity scores (GD and STD) and the number of faults (i.e. the number of covered clusters of mispredicted inputs).
+We calculated the Spearman correlation~\cite{bonett2000sample} between the diversity scores and the number of faults.
+The correlation results are reported in Tables~\ref{Tab:Correlation1},~\ref{Tab:Correlation2} and~\ref{Tab:Correlation3} for the different datasets and DNN models.
 The grey boxes in the table refer to statistically significant correlations (p-value $<=0.05)$.
-We choose to use the Spearman correlation since it measures the strength of a monotonic correlation between two variables, without making assumptions about the form of the relationship or data distributions~\cite{bonett2000sample}.
+We chose to use the Spearman correlation because it measures the strength of a monotonic correlation between two variables, without making assumptions about the form of the relationship or data distributions~\cite{bonett2000sample}.

-Nonetheless, there is a potential confounding factor for the correlation between faults and diversity.
-In the test dataset, if we were to apply clustering, we would expect higher diversity to lead to more clusters.
-If there is high similarity in distribution between the entire test dataset and the subset of mispredicted inputs, the correlation between diversity and faults in subsets could be due to the presence of such confounding factor.
-To check whether this is indeed a reality, we analyzed the correlation between the number of clusters in the entire test dataset that are covered and the number of faults (i.e, fault-related clusters) in subsets.
-A low correlation would then indicate that such a threat is unlikely.
+Nonetheless, there is a potential confounding factor in the correlation between faults and diversity.
+If we were to apply clustering in the test dataset, we would expect higher diversity to lead to more clusters.
+If there is a high similarity in distribution between the entire test dataset and the subset of mispredicted inputs, the correlation between diversity and faults in subsets could be due to the presence of such a confounding factor.
+To verify this, we analyzed the correlation between the number of clusters in the entire test dataset that were covered and the number of faults (i.e. fault-related clusters) in subsets.
+A low correlation would indicate that such a threat is unlikely.